danielgafni/dagster-ray/docs/tutorial/kuberay.md

     - It creates persistent clusters that may not get cleaned up properly, for example if something happens to the Dagster pod
     - It lacks `RayJob`'s features such as timeouts and existing cluster selection

-    Use `KubeRayInteractiveJob` unless you specifically need persistent clusters.

 ## PipesKubeRayJobClient

 [`PipesKubeRayJobClient`](../api/kuberay.md#dagster_ray.kuberay.PipesKubeRayJobClient) allows you to submit external Python scripts as Ray jobs with automatic cluster management.
 This is ideal when you want to decouple your Ray workload from your Dagster orchestration code or Python environment.